 Kayo Sports | $25 per month; 14-day free trial

 Australia’s latest streaming service is dedicated exclusively to sports.
 It’s a sister product from Foxtel, meaning it mirrors everything being broadcast on a Foxtel Sports package, with the exception of the English Premier League channels, Eurosport and Sky Racing.
-That means, for just $25 a month, you can watch all the sports you want to your heart’s content, including the 2019 AFL season, with no lock-in contracts to keep you tied up.
+That means, for just $25 a month, you can watch all the sports you want to your heart’s content, with no lock-in contracts to keep you tied up.

 - Read more: Kayo Sports review